openearth/aeolis-python/docs/user/model_setup.rst

     np.savetxt('Nt.grd', Nt_flat)

-Time-series Boundary Conditions (*.txt)
+Time-series (*.txt)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Environmental forcing in AeoLiS—such as wind, water levels, and wave conditions—is provided through external time-series files.
-For all of these files, the format follows the same structure: the first column represents time in seconds w.r.t. the ``refdate`` in the main configruation file.
+For all of these files, the format follows the same structure: the first column represents time in seconds w.r.t. ``refdate`` in the configruation file.
 The following columns contain the variables at those given times.
 The model will automatically interpolate these data points to match the modelling time steps.

 wind.txt
 ~~~~~~~~
 The ``wind.txt`` file provides the wind boundary conditions driving aeolian transport.
-It contains three columns:
+It contains three columns: 1.
+Time (s), 2.
+Wind speed (m/s), 3.
+Wind direction (degrees).
-1. Time (s)
-2. Wind speed (m/s)
-3. Wind direction (degrees)

 Wind directions can be specified in either nautical or cartesian convention, which is set in the ``aeolis.txt`` file using the ``wind_convention`` keyword.

 .. _fig-wind-inputs: